Lord Muck's Blog

 June 12, 2023

 It is eleven years to to the day since I was issued with my share certiicate for 1,000 ordinary shares in a newly formed co-operative ‘Cultivate’, promoting sustainable farming practices and the production and consumption of locally grown food.
 Their strap line ‘people-powered food’.
 What not to like!
-The prospectus was soooo enticing, a group of people who have come together ‘because we believe in creating positive change to tackle some of the problems facing us both locally and globally including climate change, food security and the loss the loss of culture and skills associated with food producton’.
+The prospectus was soooo enticing, a group of people who have come together ‘because we believe in creating positive change to tackle some of the problems facing us both locally and globally including climate change, food security and the loss of culture and skills associated with food producton’.
 And no shortage of ambition to back it up: ‘In the long term we want Cultivate to become a local food hub working with many other small growers as part of the movement direct supply of susainable healthy local food in Oxfordshire from less than 1% to 10% or more.’
 And no shortage of celebrity backers either.
 Here is Campagn for Real Farming guru Colin Tudge: ‘Britain needs a million new farmers, while three million people are out of work.
 Could anything be more useful right now, socially and economically than enlightened agricultural projects such as Cultivate?’
 The promise was both ambitious and realistic ‘..market research shows…. that there is significant demand for fresh, local food’ ,’..we aim to create new outlets by building up our community support at each of our VegVan sites..’, ‘Restaurant and catering sales will provide a diversified income stream and complement the logistics of the direct retail operation.’
 And all that was needed was £55,000 ‘..to get Cultivate running.’

 To kick it all off the Cultvate team took on a ten acre patch of farmland on the Earth Trust estate not far from Didcot.
 Members and there were a few, were encouraged to support the core team by volunteering at the site.
 Lord Muck mucked in.
 But visits soon revealed some of the pitfalls in the vision.
 A large area was devoted to potatoes – hardly a high value crop, and we were encouraged to come and help harvest.
 But there was a problem.
 The varierty planted Cara?
 Arran Pilot? were hightly suseptible to eelworm.
 It soon became apparent that at least 95% of the crop was irrepairably damaged and completely unsaleable, and sorting out the final 5% wasn’t worth the trouble.
 If we found a decent spud we could put it in a bag and take it home with us, gratis.
 Thin pickings.
 Complete crop failure.
 This could have been bad luck – farmers the world over have crop failures, or it could have been a mis-reading of the soil type and previous crops.
 Another potato variety might have thrived.
 I didn’t know.
 But more pertinently, nor did the Cultivate team.
 The first experience of vision coming up against reality.
 Local production in the hands of people who had never farmed before proved to be more challenging than the business plan/prospectus had anticipated.
 Many other crops, particularly grown in the poly tunnels did well, customers appreciated them, but could they be produced more cheaply than they could be bought in from local suppliers with decades of experience, and scale to match?
 Bascially, no.